dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/create-a-mapping.rst

 The Knora Standard Mapping
 **************************

 A mapping allows for the conversion of XML to standoff representation in RDF and back.
-In order to create a TextValue with markup, both XML and the IRI of the mapping used to do the conversion to standoff have to be provided.
+In order to create a TextValue with markup, the text has to be provided in XML format, along with the IRI of the mapping that will be used to convert the markup to standoff.
 However, a mapping is only needed if a TextValue with markup should be created.
-If a text as no markup, it is submitted as a mere sequence of characters.
+If a text has no markup, it is submitted as a mere sequence of characters.

 The two cases are described in the TypeScript interfaces ``simpletext`` and ``richtext`` in module ``basicMessageComponents``.

 Knora offers a standard mapping with the IRI ``http://data.knora.org/projects/standoff/mappings/StandardMapping``.
 The standard mapping covers the HTML elements and attributes supported by the GUI's text editor CKEditor [1]_
-(please note that the HTML as to be encoded in strict XML syntax).
+(please note that the HTML has to be encoded in strict XML syntax).
 The standard mapping contains the following elements and attributes that are mapped to standoff classes and properties defined in the ontology:

  - ``<text>`` -> ``standoff:StandoffRootTag``
  - ``<p>`` -> ``standoff:StandoffParagraphTag``